 The term 'differential expression' is also mentioned in the paper - what are we comparing to what in the context of the pathway?
 Normal versus disease, activated versus passive pathway, treatment versus no treatment?

 The term ‘differential expression’ is indeed ambiguous and just states that some gene has a different expression value under any two conditions.
-You are absolutely correct that it can be ‘normal vs. disease’ or ‘tumor vs. non-tumor’ or ‘any treatment vs. any control’.
+Depending on the biological context of the analyzed dataset this can be, for example, ‘normal vs. disease’ or ‘tumor vs. non-tumor’ or ‘any treatment vs. any control’.

-However, the described visualization technique focuses on the visualization of expression changes.
-For example, a node is colored red if the mRNA of some gene is twice as high in condition B, as opposed to condition A. Therefore, the user loads a file of processed microarray data and picks a column with fold changes, log ratios or p-values to visualize.
-If, for example, any Gene ‘G’ from this dataset has a log2 fold-change of 1, the gene is twice as high expressed in condition B as opposed to A.

 In the end, it is not important for the visualization technique if the input data was a comparison of different tumors or treatments.
 It works with a comparison of any two expression values, independent if the sample was a tumor sample, disease or whatever.

 Figure 1 (left part) shows an input dataset we used for generating the example figures.
-Here, we had two observations called ‘Ctnnb1’ and ‘Ras’.
-Both observations are calculated from a comparison between tumor and healthy tissue.
-This is important for the interpretation of the figures by the user.
-But for the visualization procedure itself, only the value is important.
+Here, we had two observations called ‘Ctnnb1’ and ‘Ras’, which were calculated from a comparison between tumor and healthy tissue.
+This is important for the interpretation of the figures by the user, but for the visualization procedure itself, only the value is important.

 In section 2.3 we have 'Each of these boxes is then labelled according to the respective protein form and colored based on the underlying expression data, as described previously for mRNA datasets'.
 Given that - proteomics experimental data is mostly qualitative (signal = protein present; no signal = protein may or may not be there), and - different protein modifications are mapped to the same gene how is quantiative expression data for different protein forms obtained?

-Quantitative expression data for different protein modifications can be obtained by reverse-phase protein arrays.
+Quantitative expression data for different protein modifications can be obtained by reverse-phase protein arrays, which utilize specific antibodies for protein detection.
 The relevant references are cited in the same paragraph (Pirnia et al., 2009; Yates et al., 2009).
 For general quantitative mass spectrometry, several other approaches exist (see, e.g., “Ong, S.-E. & Mann, M. Mass spectrometry-based proteomics turns quantitative.
 Nat Chem Biol 1, 252-262 (2005)”).

-But also binary MS data can be visualized.
+However, also binary MS data can be visualized.
 Imagine a table with each row corresponding to a protein and one column with a ‘1’ if a protein is expressed and ‘0’ if not.
-Exactly as described in the publication, the result would be a small box below each gene, corresponding to the protein.
+As described in the publication, the result would be a small box below each gene, corresponding to the protein.
 This box would be white for all zeros (no signal) and red for all ones (signal).